santekotturi/ionic-auto-webinspector/README.md

 ## What is it:

-An ionic demo app with two hooks for automatically launching the Safari Web Inspector after you run your app in the simulator or on your iOS device.
+A set of two Applescripts and two hooks for automatically launching the Safari Web Inspector after you run your app in the simulator or on your iOS device.
+The hooks refresh your app once the Inspector is launched so you get your bootup logs.
+Just install the hooks, change a couple variables for your setup and run `ionic emulate ios` or `ionic run ios` and let the hook work for you.

 ## How to use it: